RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 ### Optimized Calibration

-We have covered a lot of gound above, but it has all paved the way towards the topic of formally calibrating a model using data.
+We have covered a lot of ground above, but it has all paved the way towards the topic of formally calibrating a model using data.
 Before getting to this point we needed to do the following.

+==RZhao: Typo: gound -> ground==
 -   [Find a model specification to start with](#starter-model-library).
 -   [Be able to simulate from this model](#simulating-dynamics)
 -   [Be able to modify this